articles ♦ discussion ♦ blog

 This growth occurs in those that belong to Jesus Christ, whom He has chosen and sanctified, because they have an innate tendency to put Him first above all things, and to count themselves crucified with Him.
 “And they that are Christ’s have crucified the flesh with the affections and lusts.”
 (Ga 5:24) This means that no born-again person will sacrifice obedience to God and submission to His will for their own personal comfort and interests as a manner of life.

 Another way of saying this is that believers are led by God’s Spirit: “For as many as are led by the Spirit of God, they are the sons of God.”
-(Ro 8:14) God’s ways and values are being expressed in and through believers as we walk with God, and God is constantly guiding our steps and ordering his lives, working through our wills, not leading us externally apart from them.
-(Ps 37:23, Php 2:13).
-In other words, the believer should not expect to be constantly hearing the voice of God as an external source, outside of their own will, and being given external, supernatural direction and revelation by “the spirit.”
+(Ro 8:14) God’s ways and values are being expressed in and through believers as we walk with God, and God is constantly guiding our steps and ordering our lives (Ps 27:23), leading us through our own will (Php 2:13), not generally externally apart from our will.
+In other words, the believer should not expect to be constantly hearing the voice of God as an external source and being given supernatural direction and revelation by “the spirit;” this can happen but it is the exception, not the rule.

 Forgiveness